nschlimm/EasyKey.shellmenu/README.md

 Use `menuInit` to initialize a new menu.
 Use `submenuHead` to structure your menu into sub sections.
 Use `menuItem` to define keys in single column menus.
 Use `menuItemClm` to define keys for multi column menus (allows more actions in the menu).
+Use `startMenu` to start your menu in your shell window.

 ```
 menuInit <menu title>
 submenuHead <sub menu title>
 menuItem <key> <description> <shell command>
 menuItemClm <key> <description> <shell command> <key> <description> <shell command>
+startMenu
 ```

 # Maven demo menu